bricss/rekwest/README.md

 #### `rekwest.stream(url[, options])`

-Method to use with streams and pipes
+Method with limited functionality to use with streams and pipes

+* No automata
+* No redirects
-Pass `h2: true` in options to use the HTTP2 protocol
+* Pass `h2: true` in options to use the HTTP2 protocol

 ---